ReadRecommend/capstone-project-hello-boyos/README.md

 npm install
 ```

 Make sure the backend is already running, by following the above steps.
-Next, run
+Next, in the frontend folder run
 ```
 npm start
 ```